tymyrddin/blue/source/docs/active/design/tactics.md

 * Weblabyrinth – Because watching bots get lost in procedurally generated nonsense never gets old.
 * Nova – A haystack of decoy hosts so convincing, even the attacker starts questioning reality.

-"The goal isn’t just to detect—it’s to send them down a rabbit hole with no exit."
+*The goal isn’t just to detect—it’s to send them down a rabbit hole with no exit.*

-## Thought (2025 Edition)

-Deception tech has evolved, but the principle remains: The best defence is making attackers regret theirs.
-Now, go forth and waste someone’s time.